 The ABCs of patient care begin with the airway.
 Does your patient have airway patency?
-Can your patient maintain his or her own airway?
+Can your patient maintain their airway?
 Are there any obstructions or contaminants obstructing the airway?
 Questions like these are likely second nature to you, and you probably don’t even realize you are asking them when caring for your patients.

-Establishing a patent airway is one thing–effectively monitoring the airway is another, and this takes both skill and technique.
-Let’s discuss three tips for successfully monitoring your patient’s airway, whether you are in the field or in the hospital setting.
+Establishing a patent airway is one thing.
+Effectively monitoring the airway is another, and this takes both skill and technique.
+Let’s discuss three tips for successfully monitoring your patient’s airway, whether you are in the field or the hospital setting.

 Making an assessment is not only your first action, it’s the backbone of your care.
-A thorough respiratory assessment not only provides you with valuable clinical information, it allows for minimal distraction in your systematic approach.
+A thorough respiratory assessment not only provides valuable clinical information but also allows for minimal distraction in your systematic approach.
 A general inspection of the patient provides you with valuable information.
 When monitoring a patient’s airway, assess his or her respiratory status by simply observing for the following factors:

 - Mental status